Ahmadgoma/docker-summary/README.md

 - Create and run a container from an image, with a custom name
   - `docker run --name <container_name> <image_name>`

+   - If the image doesn't exist on your local machine, the docker daemon get it from the docker hub (registry).
+   - If you don't specify the tag of the image, it pulled the latest version.

 - Run a container in the background
   - `docker run -d <image_name>`